Hornbill-Docs/data-imports-guide/data-imports-guide/cloud-users/googleworkspace.md

 - Use the **Google Workspace User Management** Key type.
 - For help creating the key, follow the [Keysafe setup guide](/esp-config/security/keysafe) in the Hornbill Platform Configuration Guide.

-Once your Keysafe Key is ready and connected to your Google Workspace account, you’re all set to move on.
+Once your Keysafe Key is ready and connected to your Google Workspace account, you’re all set to move on.-->

 ---